Joint M.A. Degree in Journalism and European & Mediterranean Studies

 *CEMS electives can be taken at any department or school at NYU, but must be pre-approved by the CEMS director.

-Dual Degree M.A. in European & Mediterranean Studies and Advanced Certificate in Digital Humanities
+Joint Degree M.A. in European & Mediterranean Studies and Advanced Certificate in Digital Humanities

 New forms of human knowledge are digitized and converted into data on a daily basis.
 Knowing how to organize, visualize, and analyze textual, spatial, and qualitative data have become essential skills for those who seek to understand and to contribute to the body of human knowledge and expression.